AgentA/B: Automated and Scalable Web A/BTesting with Interactive LLM Agents: A/B Testing Scenario

-We designed a simulated A/B testing scenario focused on the left-side filtering panel of Amazon’s shopping interface, a common area for UI experimentation in e-commerce.
-The goal was to evaluate how variations in filter configurations influence user behavior.
+We designed a simulated A/B testing scenario focused on a novel feature design of the left-side filtering panel of Amazon’s shopping interface, a common area for UI experimentation in e-commerce.
 Our team has the privilege of altering the left filter panel interface (Fig.~\ref{fig:design-filters}).
-In comparison to the existing design as the control condition, where all the filter options are shown, the new design (treatment condition) uses a similarity-based ranking algorithm to reduce the filter options that have a lower-than-80\% similarity score to the users' search query.
+In comparison to the existing design as the control condition, where all the filter options are shown, the new design (treatment condition) uses a similarity-based ranking algorithm to reduce the filter options that have a lower-than-80\% similarity score to the user's search query.

-Using the LLM Agent Generation Module, we created 100,000 agent personas\footnote{We will open source these agent personas} and randomly sampled 1,000 to simulate individual shopping sessions.
-Each agent was initialized with a persona profile and a shopping goal (e.g., ``find a budget smart speaker under \$40 with strong customer reviews'').
-The allowed action space includes typical e-commerce flows: search, filter use, product examination, and cart actions.
+Using the LLM Agent Generation Module, we created 100{,}000 agent personas\footnote{We will open source these agent personas} and then randomly sampled 1{,}000 of them to simulate individual shopping sessions, with 500 assigned to the treatment condition and 500 to the control condition.
+The personas' demographic attributes were sampled to match real online shopper distributions, including age (18–24: 15.8\%, 25–34: 24.6\%, 35–44: 22.1\%, 45–54: 19.6\%, 55–64: 17.9\%), gender (49.4\% male, 50.6\% female), and household income (0–30{,}000: 32.1\%, 30{,}001–94{,}000: 32.4\%, 94{,}001–1{,}000{,}000: 35.5\%).
+In parallel, we also conducted the real human A/B testing with 2 million users randomly assigned into the control condition and the treatment condition.
+Each agent was initialized with a persona profile and a shopping task (e.g., ``find a budget smart speaker under \$40 with strong customer reviews'').
+The allowed action space for the LLM agent includes typical e-commerce flows: search, filter use, product examination, and cart actions.
 Persona generation followed the methodology in \citet{chen2024empathy} with LLM agent's demographics (age, income, occupation), preferences, and shopping goals.

 In the case study, our \systemname was implemented with the Claude 3.5 Sonnet model as the LLM backend to support agent generation, testing preparation, automated agent-web interaction, and post-testing analysis.
 The \systemname environment was executed on a distributed cluster of 16 high-memory compute nodes, with each node controlling a Selenium-driven Chrome instance running in headless mode.
 Each session was capped at 20 actions.
 Sessions ended either with task success (completion or no further predicted actions) or failure (e.g., looping behavior).
-We logged full action traces, metadata (e.g., duration, outcome), and agent rationales where applicable.
+We logged full action traces, metadata (e.g., duration, outcome), and the agent's rationales where applicable.